w33zl/FS19_WeezlsModLib/README.md

-# FS19_WeezlsModLib
+# Weezls Mod Library for Farming Simulator 19

-Mod Library for Farming Simulator 19
+This library contains convinience functions to ease development of script (LUA) based mods for Farming Simulator 19 (FS19).